 Traveling expenses of the Board members are compensated in accordance with the Company policy.
 In addition, the Chairman of the Board has a mobile phone benefit.

-The short-term incentives for the CEO are based on the financial performance of the Group.
+The short-term incentives for the President and CEO are based on the financial performance of the Group.
 The short-term incentives for the other GET members are based on the financial performance of the Group and the achievement of personal objectives.
 The short-term incentives for the GET members having a business segment responsibility are also determined based on the financial performance of the business segment in question.
-The weighting of the financial objectives is 100% for the CEO and 80% or 90% for other GET members.
+The weighting of the financial objectives is 100% for the President and CEO and 80% or 90% for other GET members.
 The weighting of the personal objectives is correspondingly 20% or 10% for other GET members.
-The following indicators are applied when setting financial objectives: earnings per share (EPS) before taxes and return on investment (ROI).
-In addition, for the GET members having a business segment responsibility also return on net assets (RONA) and value added (VA) of the business segment in question are relevant indicators.
+The following indicators are applied when setting financial objectives: EBIT and free cash flow (FCF).
+In addition, for the GET members having a business segment responsibility also EBIT and operating cash flow (OCF) of the business segment in question are relevant indicators.
 The above-mentioned criteria are selected to promote the Group’s financial targets and success on a short- and a long-term basis.

 Performance share plans

 A cash payment equivalent to taxes and tax-like charges arising to the key personnel from the reward may be granted as part of the remuneration.
-GET members that are participants to a performance share plan shall hold at least half (50%) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
+GET members, including the President and CEO, that are participants to a performance share plan shall hold at least half (50%) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
 The ownership requirement applies until termination of employment or service.

 Other key terms

-According to the Service Agreement between the Company and the CEO, either party may terminate the Service Agreement with six months’ prior notice.
-During the notice period, the CEO is entitled to normal salary payments.
-If the Company terminates the Service Agreement, the CEO is entitled to a termination compensation amounting to 18 months’ base salary in addition to the six months’ salary paid for the notice period.
+According to the Service Agreement between the Company and the President and CEO, either party may terminate the Service Agreement with six months’ prior notice.
+During the notice period, the President and CEO is entitled to normal salary payments.
+If the Company terminates the Service Agreement, the President and CEO is entitled to a termination compensation amounting to 12 months’ base salary in addition to the six months’ salary paid for the notice period.
 The notice periods and terms applicable to any compensation payable upon the termination of the employment of the other GET members are based on the Service Agreement between the Company and each GET member.

-The AGM on April 25, 2018 decided in accordance with the proposal of the Board that the Board shall be authorized to resolve on the issuance of shares and the issuance of options and other special rights entitling to shares referred to in chapter 10, section 1 of the Companies Act as follows: The aggregate number of shares to be issued on the basis of this authorization may not exceed 14,000,000 shares, which corresponds to approximately 13% of the current shares of the Company.
-The authorization concerns both the issuance of new shares and the transfer of the Company’s own treasury shares, however so that the number of new shares to be issued may not exceed 10,000,000 shares and the number of own treasury shares to be transferred may not exceed 4,000,000 shares.
-The Board resolves on all the terms and conditions of the issuance of shares and special rights entitling to shares and may deviate from the shareholders’ pre-emptive subscription rights (directed issue).
-The authorization remains in force until the end of the next AGM, however, no longer than until June 30, 2019.
+The AGM decided on April 29, 2020 as proposed by the Board of Directors, to authorize the Board of Directors to resolve on the issuance of shares and the issuance of special rights entitling to shares referred to in chapter 10 section 1 of the Companies Act as follows: The aggregate number of new shares to be issued may not exceed 10,000,000 shares which corresponds to approximately 9.3 percent of the current shares of the Company, and the aggregate number of own treasury shares to be transferred may not exceed 4,000,000 shares which corresponds to approximately 3.7 percent of the current shares of the Company.
+The authorization covers also directed issuances of shares.
+The authorization remains in force until the end of the next AGM, however, no longer than until June 30, 2021.